Subscription-Based Model

 A Pipeline Subscription includes Runtime Units (RTUs), which are used to scale pipelines either:

-Vertically (based on pipeline size), or
+Vertically (according to pipeline size), or

 Horizontally (based on the number of replicas).